microsoft/rpmoci/README.md

 Whether or not documentation files are included in the produced containers can be specified via the `content.docs` boolean field.
 By default documentation files are not included, optimizing for image size.

+#### /etc/os-release

+Whether `/etc/os-release` is automatically included as a dependency during resolution, hence installed in the produced image, can be specified via the `content.os_release` boolean field.
+This enables SBOM and vulnerability scanning tools to better determine the provenance of packages within the image.
+By default this field is enabled.

+*The /etc/os-release file can also be included by adding the distro's `<distro>-release` package to the packages array: this field exists to ensure the /etc/os-release file is included by default.*

 ### Image building

 Running `rpmoci build --image foo --tag bar` will build a container image in OCI format.